Turner syndrome is a rare genetic condition in which a female does not have the usual pair of 2 X chromosomes.

 The typical amount of human chromosomes is 46.
 Chromosomes contain all of your genes and DNA, the building blocks of the body.
 Two of these chromosomes, the sex chromosomes, determine if you become a boy or a girl.

 In Turner syndrome, cells are missing all or part of an X chromosome.
 The condition only occurs in females.
-Most commonly, the female patient has only one X chromosome.
-Others may have two X chromosomes, but one of them is incomplete.
-Sometimes, a female has some cells with two X chromosomes, but other cells have only one.
+Most commonly, a female with Turner syndrome has only 1 X chromosome.
+Others may have 2 X chromosomes, but one of them is incomplete.
+Sometimes, a female has some cells with 2 X chromosomes, but other cells have only 1.

 The following tests may be performed:

 Turner syndrome may also change estrogen levels in the blood and urine.

 Growth hormone may help a child with Turner syndrome grow taller.